arinaldi3/CarCarProject.github.io/README.md

 Explain your models and integration with the inventory microservice, here.

+For Services, you had to keep track of service appoints for automobiles and their customres.
+In doing so, you had to keep track of the VIN of the sepecifc vehicle in the inventory in order to filter for it for one of the microservices.

 ## Sales microservice

 Explain your models and integration with the inventory